apersomany/hopper/README.md

 # Hopper

-A simple Minecraft server proxy written in Rust that provides hostname-based routing and dynamic server registration.
+A simple Minecraft proxy written in Rust that provides hostname-based routing and dynamic server registration.

 ## Features